HansKristian-Work/vkd3d-proton/README.md

  - `VKD3D_CONFIG` - a list of options that change the behavior of vkd3d-proton.
     - vk_debug - enables Vulkan debug extensions and loads validation layer.
  - `VKD3D_DEBUG` - controls the debug level for log messages produced by vkd3d-proton.
-Accepts the following values: none, err, fixme, warn, trace.
+Accepts the following values: none, err, info, fixme, warn, trace.
  - `VKD3D_SHADER_DEBUG` - controls the debug level for log messages produced by the shader compilers.
 See `VKD3D_DEBUG` for accepted values.
  - `VKD3D_LOG_FILE` - If set, redirects `VKD3D_DEBUG` logging output to a file instead.